isaacg1/isaacg1.github.io/_posts/2022-09-17-recap-srptk.md

 To do so, let's set up two systems, receiving the same arrivals.
 One is an SRPT-k system, one is an SRPT-1 system.
 This is called "coupling" the two systems.

-Let's focus on the difference in relevabt work W^k_x - W^1_x betwern he two systems.
+Let's focus on the difference in relevant work W^k_x - W^1_x between the two systems.
 First, notice that arrivals don't change difference, because they contribute the same relevant work to both systems.
 Next, note that when there are at least k relevant jobs in the SRPT-k system, relevant work is completed at rate 1, the maximum possible rate, and ao the difference isn't increasing (it might decrease).

 Thus, to bound the size of the difference, we only have to examine times when the SRPT-k system has less than k relevant jobs, or when jobs become relevant by being served down to remaining size x.
+In both cases, there are at most k relevant jobs in the SRPT-k, for a total of at most kx relevant work in the system, and a difference of kx.

+As a result, the difference in relevant work between the two systems is at most kx at all times.
+As a side note, this is also the key idea behind the Leonardi and Raz worst-case result.

+### Response time analysis

+Now we're ready to put together the bound on mean response time in the SRPT-k system, relative to the SRPT-1 system.
+After a few intergals, the bound comes out to

+    E[T^SRPT-k]

 (More to come when I have more free time)